dreamAviator/TkMusic/README.md

 - Opus
 - MP2		(MPEG-1 Audio Layer 2)

-If the selected file isn't one of these formats, the program will say, the file is not supported.
+If the selected file isn't one of these formats, you will get a warning message saying, that this format is not supported

 These have been tested and do not work:
 - AMR  (Adaptive Multi-Rate ACELP Codec file)